Coweta County, Georgia

-Coweta County /kaʊˈiːtə/ is a county located in the west central portion of the U.S. state of Georgia.
+Coweta County /kaʊˈiːtə/ is a county in the West Central region of the U.S. state of Georgia.
 It is part of Metro Atlanta.
 As of the 2020 census, the population was 146,158.
 The county seat is Newnan.

-Coweta County is included in the Atlanta-Sandy Springs-Roswell, GA Metropolitan Statistical Area.
+Coweta County is included in the Atlanta-Sandy Springs-Roswell metropolitan statistical area.

 History

 The land for Lee, Muscogee, Troup, Coweta and Carroll counties was ceded by the Creek people in the 1825 Treaty of Indian Springs.
 The counties' boundaries were created by the Georgia General Assembly on June 9, 1826, but they were not named until December 14, 1826.
 Coweta County was named for the Koweta Indians (a sub-group of the Creek people), who had several towns in and around the present-day county.

 In the city of Newnan, on April 23, 1899, a notorious lynching occurred after an African-American man by the name of Sam Hose (born Tom Wilkes) was accused of killing his boss, Alfred Cranford.
 Hose was tortured and burned alive by a lynch mob of approximately 2,000 citizens of Coweta County.

 On August 9, 1882, Aleck Brown was lynched.